• Published: May 03 2025 06:23 PM

 wave

-Grab your copy of "Theater Kid: A Broadway Memoir" available now from Simon & Schuster and attend one of Seller's book tour events for an unforgettable experience!
+Grab your copy of "Theater Kid: A Broadway Memoir" available now from Simon & Schuster and check out his book tour dates for an unforgettable experience!

 FAQ